mattiasnordqvist/Galactic-Waste-Management/ReadMe.md

 Determines which strategy to use when migrating.
 Currently, GalacticWasteManager comes with *GreenField* and *LiveField* modes. *BrownField* is in the pipeline. *GreenField* is for when you are developing on a brand new database. *LiveField* is for your production environment, no matter if the database is new or not. *BrownField* is for developing after your first release.
 You can create your own migration strategies as well.
 Implement *IMigration* or subclass *MigrationBase* and register in *GalacticWasteManager.MigrationFactories*, or you can supply it directly to the Update-method if you don't want it easily configurable.
 Details the different modes and how you can implement your own further down.

 #### Clean
 Default *false*.
 Instructs migrator to clean schema and start anew.
-There are other situations when schema can be cleaned even though this settings is *false*, and there are also situations where cleaning schema is not appropriate.
-More on that further down.
+There are situations when schema can be cleaned even though this settings is *false*, and there are also situations where cleaning schema is not appropriate.
+It us up to the current mode to honor this parameter or not.

 #### ScriptVariables
 Will by default contain your database name (as provided in connectionstring) on key *DbName*.
 Otherwise empty.
 Any *$variable$* in your scripts will be replaced with matching values in the scriptVariables dictionary.
 Avoid using this unless you're okay with coupling your sql-scripts with GalacticWasteManagement.